pynvme/pynvme/README.md

 ```
 get field in the buffer.
 Little endian for integers.

-Args:
+__Attributes__

-    byte_end (int): the end byte number of this field, which is specified in NVMe spec.
+- `byte_end (int)`: the end byte number of this field, which is specified in NVMe spec.
 Included.
-    byte_begin (int): the begin byte number of this field, which is specified in NVMe spec.
+- `byte_begin (int)`: the begin byte number of this field, which is specified in NVMe spec.
 It can be omitted if begin is the same as end when the field has only 1 byte.
 Included.
-                      default: None, means only get 1 byte defined in byte_end
+Default: None, means only get 1 byte defined in byte_end
-    type (type): the type of the field.
+- `type (type)`: the type of the field.
 It should be int or str.
-                 default: int, convert to integer python object
+Default: int, convert to integer python object

-Rets:
+__Returns__

-    (int or str): the data in the specified field
+`(int or str)`: the data in the specified field

 ### dump
 ```python